 - SP-2.5 is used for benchtop or floor operation for samples up to 0.28ft³ (7.9L) with 1in (25mm) particle size and an available adapter encloses the splitter.

 - SP-3/SP-33 Mini-Splitters are designed for smaller quantities of fine granular materials and powders.
 Hopper capacity is 104in³ (1.7L) and they can be configured as enclosed splitters using this stainless steel kit.

 - Gilson Quadri-Splitter provides four equal sample portions from a total bulk sample size of 1.6ft³ (45L) for each splitting operation.
-Designed for coal and coke materials, it also does an excellent job at providing representative samples of fine aggregate and other granular materials up to 1in (25mm) nominal size.
-Operation is dust-free, and samples are protected from large fluctuations in moisture content.
+Designed for coal and coke materials, it also does an excellent job of providing representative samples of fine aggregate and other granular materials up to 1in (25mm) nominal size.
+The operation is dust-free, and samples are protected from large fluctuations in moisture content.

 - Split-O-Matic splitters are not specifically built for dust control, but their enclosed design means dust production is reduced by default.
 These models for large scale lab, pilot plant, and production operations produce multiple fractions of materials in a single pass from bulk sample volumes up to 3ft³ (85L).
 Nominal maximum particle sizes can be as large as 2in (50mm).